PeachyPeony/Cozy-Kettle-Tea-Shop/readme.md

 - Phone number
 - Favourite type of tea
 - Newsletter preferences
-- A message about the user's favorite tea
+- A message about the user's favourite tea

 The form currently uses httpbin as a testing endpoint rather than connecting to a real database or email serivce.

+## Credits

+This is a fictional tea shop created for educational purposes.
+The website, content and branding were created as part of a web development bootcamp project.

+## Author

+Created by Alicia as a web development bootcamp project in 2026.